The Power Contamination Problem on Grids Revisited: Optimality, Combinatorics, and Links to Integer Sequences: Enumeration and Structure of Optimal Solutions

-For example, in $G(7,7)$, we have $\gamma_c(G(7,7)) = 4$, so each permutation corresponds to exactly one subpermutation of length $4$ itself.
-Figure~\ref{fig:solutions_of_7_by_7} illustrates all $22$ optimal solutions for $n = m = 7$, enumerated from $(1)$ to $(22)$, while Table~\ref{tab:sol_of_7_7} lists the corresponding permutations of these optimal solutions along with their images in $\mathcal{S}_4$.

-We observe that the two missing permutations, $5173$ and $3715$, correspond to the forbidden patterns $3142$ and $2413$, respectively.
+For example, in $G(7,7)$ we have $\gamma_c(G(7,7))=4$, and Figure~\ref{fig:solutions_of_7_by_7} illustrates all $22$ optimal solutions, while Table~\ref{tab:sol_of_7_7} lists the corresponding permutations together with their images in $S_4$.
+Among the $4!=24$ permutations, the two missing ones are $5173$ and $3715$, whose images in $S_4$ are precisely the forbidden patterns $3142$ and $2413$, respectively.